-The network ports are logical management interfaces.
-The IP stack's routing table contains both IPv6 routes associated with these management interfaces and IPv6 routes associated with routing interfaces.
+IPv6 management can be enabled out-of-band over the service port or in-band as logical management interfaces (network interfaces) over the switch ports.
+The IP stack's routing table contains both IPv6 routes associated with the management interfaces and IPv6 routes associated with routing interfaces.
 If routes to the same destination (such as a default route) are learned on both a management interface and a routing interface, the routing interface route is preferred.